blanksblankss/styleabletoast/README.md

 ## Installation

-Add the depedency in your apps `build.gradle` file
+Add the depedency in your `build.gradle`
 ```groovy
 dependencies {
     implementation 'com.muddzdev:styleabletoast:2.0.2'